danielscholl-osdu/schema/provider/schema-gcp/README.md

     ```bash
     mvn clean install
     ```
     This will build the core project as well as all the underlying projects.
 If we want  to build projects for specific cloud vendor, we can use mvn --projects command.
-For example, if we want to build only for GCP(Google Cloud Platform), we can use below command :
+For example, if we want to build only for Google Cloud, we can use below command :
     ```bash
     mvn --projects schema-core,provider/schema-gcp clean install
     ```
 2. Run schema service in command line.
 We need to select which cloud vendor specific schema-service we want to run.
-For example, if we want to run schema-service for GCP, run the below command :
+For example, if we want to run schema-service for Google Cloud, run the below command :
     ```bash
-    # Running GCP :
+    # Running Google Cloud :
     java -jar  provider\schema-gcp\target\os-schema-gcp-0.0.1-spring-boot.jar
 3. The port and path for the service endpoint can be configured in ```application.properties``` in the provider folder as following.
 If not specified, then  the web container (ex.
 Tomcat) default is used:
     ```bash